How to Become a Thought Leader with Video

 Who is the expert in your company?

 Someone at your company should be in the videos.
 This should be someone who has some energy and excitement.
 It should be someone who is coachable, someone who is willing to learn how to do this.
 I have directed a lot of people on camera over the years.
 I would much rather work with someone who is coachable as opposed to someone who needs to protect their ego.
 If you already do public speaking, chances are that it won’t take much to have you looking great on camera.
 Just like everything else, the more you are on camera, the better you will become.
 Working with a professional director will help you get better faster.
-Don’t try to hide behind animated video.
-Animation is great for explaining complex ideas, but it doesn’t do a very good job a building relationship.
+Don’t try to hide behind animated or motion graphic video.
+These styles are great for explaining complex ideas, but it doesn’t do a very good job a building relationship.

 There are two ways to create the scripts for these videos.
 One way is to hire a scriptwriter.
 Many companies I talk to want to handle the script writing process internally.
 I understand why.
 They are the subject matter experts.
 However, I see one of two things happening with scripts that are written internally: 1.
 They never get done because it is a lot of work or 2.
 They are not written properly.
 Script writing is different than other types of writing and the format the scripts are written in is very important.
 The second way is to not create a script but ask questions.
 Once you have the topic, create some bullet points that should be covered in each video.
 This will ensure nothing is left out.
 That way, you can ask the person on camera a question to get them talking about the topic and check things off as the points are covered to make sure you don’t forget anything.
 This question format scares some people but often you get better results from these non-scripted videos.
 We have found that many experts can talk all day about the subject matter that is part of their job.
 For example, ask a plumber to read a script and it may not go so well.
 However, if you ask him to tell you about how to change a toilet fill valve, he can talk your ear off.
 A ‘questions and answers’ format makes your videos feel more authentic.
 This also makes the videos look and sound more like a conversation.
 Again, this all depends on the person who is speaking on camera and what works best for you.
 Non-scripted is more cost-effective than scripted because it takes a few weeks to write all of those scripts, but you can bullet point a year’s worth of content in a day or so.
 It really just depends on your expert and what works best for them.